Skip to main content

 #

 Initial access through SSH or a terminal in the browser on port 8000.
-Privilege escalation through a RPC server running as root with a Python exploit script (CVE-2022-35411) to get root access.
+Privilege escalation through an RPC server running as root with a Python exploit script (CVE-2022-35411) to get root access.

 Specifications